basel-ay/-Image-Caption-Generator/README.md

-# **Table of Contents**
-1.Introduction

-2.Approach to the problem statement

-3.Data loading and Preprocessing

-4.Glove Embedding

-5.Model building

-6.Model training

-7.Greedy and Beam Search

-8.Evaluation

 # **Introduction**

 Image caption Generator is a popular research area of Artificial Intelligence that deals with image understanding and a language description for that image.
 Generating well-formed sentences requires both syntactic and semantic understanding of the language.
 Being able to describe the content of an image using accurately formed sentences is a very challenging task, but it could also have a great impact, by helping visually impaired people better understand the content of images.